crinuleiroz/ootrs-format-updater/README.md

 That's it — your files are now copied and converted!

+> [!TIP]
+> If you would rather see exactly which directories and files are being processed, you can change the `USE_SPINNER` value at the top of the script:
+> - True: Prints just the spinner to the terminal
+> - False: Prints every directory and file being processed to the terminal

 ## 📂 Output Folder Location
 Converted files are placed in an output folder named `converted`, which is located in the following location depending on the input type:

 #### 📁 Folder:
-`../path/to/input_folder/converted/`
+`../path/to/parent_folder/input_folder_converted/`

 > [!IMPORTANT]
 > When using a folder for input, the directory structure will be preserved.
-All supported files are converted and placed in their corresponding locations within the `converted` folder.
+All supported files are converted and placed in their corresponding locations within the `input_folder_converted` folder.
 >
 > So don't worry — you can safely convert an organized folder without losing its original structure!